ReasonMap: Towards Fine-Grained Visual Reasoning from Transit Maps: Case Analysis

 \section{Case Analysis}

 We provide additional case analyses covering both correct and incorrect predictions, along with detailed comparisons of their respective reasoning processes.

-We compare Doubao-415 and Doubao-428 (Figure~\ref{fig:cases-analysis-1}), both of which reach the correct destination (from Augustins Station to Poterie Station) but via distinct reasoning paths.
+We first compare Doubao-415 and Doubao-428 (Figure~\ref{fig:cases-analysis-1}), both of which reach the correct destination (from Augustins Station to Poterie Station) but via distinct reasoning paths.
 Doubao-415 correctly identifies early that both stations are on Line 18 and efficiently converges on the optimal, direct route without transfers.
 In contrast, Doubao-428 misclassifies Augustins as being on Line 12 and, assuming Poterie is on Line 18, proposes a transfer route via Plainpalais—functionally correct but suboptimal due to unnecessary complexity.
-Both models engage in extensive self-correction ($7270$ tokens for Doubao-428; $4474$ for Doubao-415), highlighting the significant downstream impact of early-stage misjudgments.
+Both models engage in extensive self-correction , highlighting the significant downstream impact of early-stage misjudgments.
 Moreover, visual reasoning limitations persist: despite correctly recognizing Augustins on Line 12, Doubao-415 commits to a transfer path and fails to re-evaluate the possibility of a direct connection.
 This indicates room for improvement in both early visual grounding and global route optimality awareness.
 We then analyze the observed pattern when comparing the full input and text-only variants in the case (in Figure~\ref{fig:cases-analysis-2}).
 The model with full visual access accurately identifies both stations on the Yellow Line and outputs the optimal direct route with the correct number of via stops.
 In contrast, the text-only variant makes an early misclassification, placing both stations on the Blue Line (Azul) and constructing a plausible but entirely incorrect sequence of intermediate stops.
 Although the final answer format appears coherent, the underlying logic is flawed due to the initial error in line recognition.
 This further illustrates the importance of visual input in spatial reasoning tasks, where even minor misinterpretations can lead to fundamentally incorrect conclusions.
 Additionally, some models, such as the InternVL3 series, default to rejection when visual input is absent.
+We further present several error cases in Figure~\ref{fig:cases-analysis-3}, where Doubao-415 still exhibits visual confusion.
+In contrast, Qwen2.5-VL-32B-I, when lacking visual input, behaves differently from the InternVL3 series: rather than rejecting the query outright, it attempts to reason over the available information without producing a final answer, while explicitly notifying the missing visual input.